Project

 • Whitelist bypass - Trusted IPs bypass all blocking but activity is logged

-• Auto-blocking - Automatic IP banning after:
+• Auto-blocking - See Automatic IP Banning Thresholds section for details

 • Custom error pages - Returns helpful 403/429 error responses